 BALTIC Shop will be open.
 Contactless/card payments are preferred.

-BALTIC Kitchen will be open, offering a takeaway service and dine-in spaces with table service.
+River Terrace will be open Wednesday-Sunday, offering a takeaway service and dine-in spaces with table service.
 Contactless/card payments only, no cash accepted.

 Toilets including accessible toilets will be open, as well as baby changing facilities.